-While considering the findings made in this analysis, it is recommended that the Meadows Place Police Department should continue to collect and evaluate additional information on motor vehicle contact data (i.e., reason for probable cause searches, contraband detected) which may prove to be useful when determining the nature of the contacts police officers are making with all individuals; particularly with Hispanics.
-Although this additional data may not be required by state law, it is likely to provide insights regarding the nature and outcome of all motor vehicle contacts made with the public.
+While considering the findings made in this analysis, it is recommended that the Meadows Place Police Department should continue to collect and evaluate additional information on motor vehicle contact data (i.e., reason for probable cause searches, contraband detected) which may prove to be useful when determining the nature of the contacts police officers are making with all individuals.

-As part of this effort, the Meadows Place Police Department is also encouraged to:
+As part of this effort, the Meadows Place Police Department should continue to:

-- 1) Perform an independent search analysis on the search data collected in the first quarter of 2016. - 2) Commission data audits in 2016 in order to assess data integrity; that is, to ensure that the data collected is consistent with the data being reported.
+- 1) Perform an independent analysis on contact and search data in future years. - 2) Commission data audits in 2019 in order to assess data integrity; that is, to ensure that the data collected is consistent with the data being reported.